Khalid Shameem Wynne: Early life and education

-Wynne came from an army background and hailed from the soldier-producing area of Sialkot.
+Wynne came from an ethnic Kashmiri family with an army background and hailed from the soldier-producing area of Sialkot.
 His father, Lieutenant Colonel Arshad Shameem Wynne served in the Pakistan Army until 1972.
 His unit was also the 20th battalion of the Punjab Regiment.

-Khalids father, Arshad was a close aid to Quaid-e-Azam Muhammad Ali Jinnah.
+Khalids father, Arshad was a close aide to Muhammad Ali Jinnah.

 Khalid obtained his earlier education from various cantonment schools all over Pakistan and joined Cadet College Hasan Abdal as special entry in 1969 after matriculation.

 Military career

 In 1971, Wynne joined the Army after his intermediate examination.
 He passed out in April 1972 in the 1st Special War Course to join his father's battalion, 20 Punjab Regiment.
 He graduated from Command and Staff College, Quetta; Bundeswehr Command and Staff College, Hamburg, Germany; and the National Defence University, Islamabad.
 He held a master's degree in War Studies from Quaid-i-Azam University.